 What grades do you serve and how large are the classes?

-We have four schools serving grades K-8.
-Three of the schools are elementary schools and one school is a Middle School, and our High School will open in 2022.
+We have four schools serving grades K-12.
+Three of the schools are elementary schools, one school is a Middle School, and our High School will open in 2022.
 Classes have no more than 26 students, some may have less.
 Every elementary classroom (K-5) has a teacher and a teaching assistant.

 Is there support for second language learners?

 Yes, every school has at least one English as a New Language teacher who will support students whose first language is not English.